 Engineers educated at NUI Galway take the current and envisage the future.

-Engineering is one of the most popular degrees at NUI Galway and with such a wide choice of courses, investment in the very best facilities and excellent career opportunities.
+Engineering is one of the most popular Master degrees at NUI Galway and with such a wide choice of courses, investment in the very best facilities and excellent career opportunities.
 During the first (common) year of your studies, you will have ample opportunity to gain an insight into the range of engineering disciplines available to you, so that you can make an informed choice about your future.
 Engineering plays a critical role in the development of the global economy.
 It is at the heat of innovation and design for the development of smart products, services and infrastructure.
 Throughout the world, Engineers are sought after as the creators and designers for sustainable development of economic, energy and natural resources.
 Today’s engineers are inventors, innovators, designers and leaders in society and business.
 From suspension bridges to nanotechnology, smart phones to space exploration, and robotics to renewable energy, engineers are at the forefront of developing technologies and implementing solutions to address the problems and demands of today’s world.
 An engineer’s skill set includes the ability to be innovative and creative, apply scientific knowledge, be resourceful in difficult situations, and have good business and project management skills.

 We know you have lots of questions about engineering, so to answer some of them we have listed your most frequently asked questions below.

 Engineers use their skills and knowledge in a specific field to make things work, solve problems and improve the world around us.

 Engineers can be involved in building, testing and designing all sorts of products and structures.
 They can be found all over the world working in many different areas: environmental management, transport, medicine, broadcasting, electronics and even enabling space exploration.
 You name it, engineers have worked on it!